Download your Pal Owner Manual : Download v11.11

 - Power up the StompLight DMX Professional effect pedal.

 - Locate the DMX out connector on the rear panel of StompLight DMX Pro.
-Using DMX 3-pin cable, “daisy chain” your StompLight Pal(s) via the in/out DMX connectors on each unit.
+Using a XLR (mic) cable or DMX 3-pin cable, “daisy chain” your StompLight Pal(s) via the in/out DMX connectors on each unit.
 Mic cables will work if you do not have DMX 3-pin cables.

-- Power up your StompLight Pals using the included StompLight power adapters or the rechargeable StompLight Power Banks.
+- Power up your StompLight Pals using the included StompLight power adapters or the rechargeable StompLight Li Ion Power Banks.

 - Turn on the lighting on the StompLight Pro and scroll through the Modes.
-Whatever lighting you choose and whatever adjustments you make will be replicated on each of the StompLight Pals.
+Whatever lighting you choose and whatever adjustments you make on the Pro will be replicated on each of the StompLight Pals.

 StompLight Pal is not responding